nemjit001/crispy-bot/README.md

 ## Building and Setup

-To build the binary and hexfiles, run make.
+To build the binary and hexfiles, build.bat